_edited.png)

 The If/Then World

-If our community is to be relevant in this future world, if we are to generate the leaders of future economies and the citizens of future communities, if we are to lead in the marketplace of future ideas and future technologies, then we must be prepared to adopt and embrace a deeper engagement with the emerging frontier.
+If our community is to be relevant in this future world, if we are to generate the leaders of future economies and the citizens of future communities, if we are to lead in the marketplace of future ideas and future technologies, then we must be prepared to embrace a deeper engagement with the emerging frontier.
 Our educators, our researchers, our industries, and our government, must cease upon the new playing fields of frontier tech.

 A New Horizon